isomerpages/cris-stcc/_platform-1/Cancer Clinical Trials & Investigational Medicine Units.md

 </ul>
 </li>
 <li>
-<p>A list of current oncology clinical trials can be found <a href="https://clinicaltrials.sg/patient-or-caregiver/trials-listing" rel="noopener nofollow" target="_blank">here</a>and
+<p>You can find a list of currently recruiting oncology clinical trials
-selecting “Cancer” under the Therapeutic Area field.</p>
+<a href="https://clinicaltrials.sg/patient-or-caregiver/trials-listing" rel="noopener nofollow" target="_blank">here</a>by selecting “Cancer” in the Therapeutic Area field.</p>
 </li>
 </ul>
 <p></p>